nix-community/nixpkgs-pytools/README.md

 These are scripts written to remove the tedious nature of creating nix package derivations for nixpkgs.
-The goal of these scripts is not to create a perfect package derivation but complete as much as possible and guide the user on necissary changes.
+The goal of these scripts is not to create a perfect package derivation but complete as much as possible and guide the user on necessary changes.

-All scripts are self contained and use `nix-shell` shebangs.

-## python-package-init.py
+## python-package-init

 ```
-usage: python-package-init.py [-h] [--version VERSION] [--filename FILENAME]
+usage: python-package-init [-h] [--version VERSION] [--filename FILENAME]
                               [-f]
                               package